rfong/sustenance/bread/README.md

 + [flatbread mountain](flatbread.md) - Quick and simple flatbread mountain party pile with no lead time.
 Requires a powerful range hood and good ventilation.
 I have definitely set off the smoke alarm many times; try to use a high-smoke-point oil such as avocado oil or ghee.
 Best with 1-2 friends as an interactive bread activity.
 [Naan](naan.md) is more delicious and also very simple to make, but dough needs to be prepped 1-2 hours ahead of time and will get your hands oily.
 + [scallion pancakes](scallion_pancakes.md) - There are many ways to make scallion pancakes, but Hannah Che's version is the most delicious by far.
 Dough requires an overnight fridge rest, and then it's just a lot of very oily rolling and shaping that is better done with the help of friends and aprons.
 + [sourdough bagels](ny_sourdough_bagels.md) - Adaptation of Peter Reinhart's NY-style sourdough bagels to work with less fridge space.
 Better done with friends.
 + [tartine sourdough](sourdough_tartine.md) - Tartine-style sourdough.
 Not too sour, tender and holey crumb but not too holey, crunchy crust, very beautiful when done correctly.
 Tasty but effortful; requires a solid day of babysitting (about 8 hrs on/off) and then the next morning (~1.5 hrs).
+I went very deep down this rabbithole during 2020 and now I mostly don't have time to make this any more.

 ## external resources